sakuli/Docs/content/enterprise_features/sakuli-dashboard-configuration.md

 ### CLUSTER_CONFIG {#cluster_config}

-With the `CLUSTER_CONFIG` you can enable the access to an existing cluster where you plan to execute your actions.
+The `CLUSTER_CONFIG` is required to connect to an existing cluster where you want to execute your actions.

 {{<highlight javascript>}}
 {
    "cluster":{                                              //1